 Bobby had an older brother and sister, George and Edna.
-His sister Bess was born a year after him.
+His sister Bess was born a year later.

 When Bobby was a young boy, the family moved to Cambria County, PA, where John found work in the coal mines there.
 The Lytles resided in Ehrenfeld in 1891, when brother Fred was born, and in Bakers in 1896 with the birth of Wilse, the youngest.